davidobrien1/project-iris-data/README.md

 ### Summary Statistics of the Data Set

+The table below shows some summary statistics of the Iris Data set.
+This information was obtained by running the code in the file projectiris.py

 Description | Sepal Length | Sepal Width | Petal Length | Petal Width
 ----------- | ------------ | ----------- | ------------ | ------------
 Minimum Value | 4.3 | 2.0 | 1.0 | 0.1